Physical unknowables: Quantum unknowables

-When a spectator looks at a particular ball through such an eyeglass, the only operationally recognizable symbol will be the one in the particular color which is transmitted through the eyeglass.
-All other colors are absorbed, and the symbols printed in them will appear black and therefore cannot be differentiated from the black background.
-Hence the ball appears to carry a different ``message'' or symbol, depending on the color at which it is viewed.
+When a spectator looks at a ball through such a particular pair of eyeglasses, the only operationally recognizable symbol will be the one in the particular color that is transmitted through the eyeglasses.
+All other colors are absorbed, and the symbols printed on them will appear black and therefore will not be differentiable from the black background.
+Hence the ball will appear to carry a different message or symbol, depending on the color with which it is viewed.

+For the sake of demonstration, let us consider a generalized urn model with four ball types, two colors, say red and green, and two symbols, say ``0'' and ``1,'' per color, that is, ball type~1:~({red~0}~{green~0}), ball type~2:~({red~0}~{green~1}), ball type~3:~({red~1}~{green~0}), and ball type~4:~({red~1}~{green~1}).
+The {green} pair of eyeglasses associated with the green observable allows the observer to differentiate between ball types 1 or 3 (associated with the green symbol ``0''), and ball types 2 or 4 (associated with the green symbol ``1'').
+The {red} pair of eyeglasses associated with the red observable allows the observer to differentiate between ball types 1 or 2 (associated with the green symbol ``0''), and ball types 3 or 4 (associated with the green symbol ``1'').
+[Without going into details in general this yields sets of partitions of the set of ball types resulting in partition logics \cite[chapt.~10]{svozil-93}.]

-The difference between the balls and the quanta is the possibility to view all the different symbols on the balls in all different colors by taking off the eyeglasses; also one can consecutively look at one and the same ball with different colors, thereby identifying the ball completely.
-Quantum mechanics does not provide us with a possibility to ``look across the quantum veil,'' as it neither allows a ``global, simultaneous measurement'' of all complementary observables, nor does it allow a measurement of one observable without disturbing the measurement of another complimentary observable (with the exception of Einstein-Podolsky-Rosen type ``counterfactual measurements'').
-On the contrary, there are strong formal arguments suggesting that the assumption of a simultaneous physical existence of such complementary observables yields a complete contradiction.
+The difference between the balls and the quanta is the possibility of viewing all the different symbols on the balls in all different colors by taking off the eyeglasses; also, one can consecutively look at one and the same ball with differently colored pair of eyeglasses, thereby identifying the ball completely.
+Quantum mechanics does not provide us with a possibility to look across the quantum veil, as it allows neither a global, simultaneous measurement of all complementary observables nor a measurement of one observable without disturbing the measurement of another complimentary observable (with the exception of Einstein, Podolsky, and Rosen counterfactual measurements discussed earlier).
+On the contrary, there are strong formal arguments suggesting that the assumption of a simultaneous physical coexistence of such complementary observables yields a complete contradiction.
 These issues will be discussed next.

-\subsection{Value indefiniteness versus omniscience}
+\subsection{Value indefiniteness {\it versus} omniscience}